c0p4c4b4n4/grpc-grpc-java/_raw/example1/x.md

 #### What is gRPC

-gRPC is a multi-lingual and cross-platform remote procedure call (RPC) framework initially developed by Google. gRPC is designed to provide high-performance inter-service interaction within and between data centers, as well as for resource-constrained mobile and IoT applications.
+gRPC is a multi-language and cross-platform remote procedure call (RPC) framework initially developed by Google. gRPC is designed to provide high-performance inter-service interaction within and between data centers, as well as for resource-constrained mobile and IoT applications.

 gRPC uses Protocol Buffers as a binary serialization format and RPC interface description language, *and* HTTP/2 as a transport layer protocol.
 Due to these features, gRPC can provide qualitative and quantitative characteristics of inter-service communication that are not available to REST (that most often means transferring textual JSONs over the HTTP/1.1 protocol).